jonathanmorgan/reddit_collect/README.md

     # optional - also can set path to store cookies, if you want to persist them.
     reddit_collector.cookie_file_path = "cookies.txt"

+    # optional - if your version of mysql doesn't support utf8mb4 (unicode
+    #    characters greater than 3-bytes), set this to true and it will keep all
+    #    unicode characters 3 bytes and less, turn those that are 4 bytes long
+    #    into XML entities, so they are preserved, but don't break database.
+    # set to escape 4-byte Unicode characters (cursed mysql).
+    reddit_collector.convert_4_byte_unicode_to_entity = True

     #============================================================================
     # ==> Collect Posts